-Drug testing in the workplace is a standard practice that virtually all applicants expect to find in the hiring process of any company.
-The reasons for employers to screen for drug use among their candidates and existing personnel may seem obvious, but it’s important to have a clear understanding of each of the most common reasons in order to create company drug and alcohol test policies that are comprehensive and effective as well as compliant with Federal and state laws and regulations.
+Drug testing in the workplace is a standard practice that virtually all applicants should expect to find in the hiring process of a company, so it’s important to have a clear understanding workplace drug testing to create company test policies that are comprehensive, effective, and compliant with federal and state laws and regulations.

 So why do employers choose to perform drug and alcohol tests on prospective and current employees?
 The most common reasons for workplace drug testing are:

 - To foster a safe and healthy work environment for employees and customers.